What is asset allocation?

 - A client's financial profile.
 Clients with more risk-aversion and shorter time horizons need to hold safer, lower-return assets compared to clients with more risk-tolerance and longer time horizons.

 - Risk and return projections for each asset class.
 Asset allocators use these estimates to choose the investments that will maximize a client's return given their risk budget.
 If the asset class risk and return estimates are wrong, clients could end up with poor returns or too much risk, jeopardizing their goals.

 All asset allocators think carefully about the first question.
-Yet not all of them give the second its due.
+We think the second question is just as important.

 Static allocators don't change with financial conditions.

 These projections, and the portfolio changes they imply, are vitally important to returns.
 A 2010 Morningstar study estimated that roughly half of portfolio return variances were determined by asset allocation decisions.